 While cloud computing offers the advantages of rapid scalability for growth-oriented businesses, cloud technology often sacrifices speed to make scaling realistic.
 As enterprises move toward deploying IoT technology, the need for both scalability and speed has become increasingly apparent.
-That’s because IoT devices generate a lot of data and that data has to be processed somewhere.
+That’s because IoT devices generate a lot of data, and that data has to be processed somewhere and processed quickly.

 When it’s processed on the cloud, it takes time to transfer data from where it’s generated to where it’s processed.
-Additionally, transferring massive amounts of data requires additional network resources that slow down other operations.
-Ultimately, a cloud architecture is not the ideal environment for deploying IoT technology.
+Additionally, moving massive amounts of data requires additional network resources that slow down other operations.
+Ultimately, cloud architecture is not the ideal environment for deploying IoT technology.

 The Implications of Edge Computing

 While the technology may seem far off today, tomorrow will be here before we know it.
 The implications of edge computing for future technology are immense.
 As automation systems become more prevalent in day-to-day life, edge computing makes these systems more viable and safer.